 It’s not uncommon for Californians to lose their job, although not always through their own guilt.
 Being a no-fault state empowers businesses around the Golden State to willfully terminate someone’s employment ‘just because’.
-However, as your Los Angeles wrongful termination attorney may tell you, whistleblowing, even uncovering hazardous workplace conditions, can lead to your untimely firing.
+However, as your wrongful termination attorney may tell you, whistleblowing, even uncovering hazardous workplace conditions, can lead to your untimely firing.

 Before smashing out windows or making unwarranted threats when you’ve been terminated, there’s some basic information you should bear in mind regarding wrongful termination in California.